xrstf/rudi/docs/functions/strings-concat.md

 ## Context

-`try` executes glue and each element in their own contexts, so nothing is shared.
+`concat` executes glue and each element in their own contexts, so nothing is shared.